 Evaluating the Value of Your Case

 This amount is calculated by adding up your medical costs, wage loss, and future earnings loss.
 The physical pain and mental strain you have suffered will also be part of the sum.
-Your personal injury attorney Los Angeles will consult with your doctor and your family, and they will also consider similar cases they have handled in the past.
+Your attorney will consult with your doctor and your family, and they will also consider similar cases they have handled in the past.

 Your lawyer will also speak to a life care planner.
 Such a professional can testify about future medical costs, including the medications you will need, the assisted-living devices you will require, and the physical therapy sessions you will need to attend.
 They can also tell the court the reasons why you might require full-time live-in care and the expenses associated with this.